flutter/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 The job of a vertex shader is to transform the vertices of our triangle into [normalized device coordinates](coordinate_system.md) (NDC).
 The rasterizer will then take these coordinates and convert them to 2D coordinates in the framebuffer.

-OTOH, the job of the fragment shader is to shade (color) the pixels covered by the triangle.
+On the other hand, the job of the fragment shader is to shade (color) the pixels covered by the triangle.

 #### Vertex Shader